mozillazg/ptcpdump/README.md

 Flags:
-  --container-id string      Filter by container id (only TCP and UDP packets are supported) -Q, --direction string     Choose send/receive direction for which packets should be captured.
+  --container-id string      Filter by container id (only TCP and UDP packets are supported) --container-name string    Filter by container name (only TCP and UDP packets are supported) -Q, --direction string     Choose send/receive direction for which packets should be captured.
 Possible values are 'in', 'out' and 'inout' (default "inout")
   -f, --follow-forks         Trace child processes as they are created by currently traced processes when filter by process -h, --help                 help for ptcpdump